Sreevarshan-fin/Minimum-Advertised-Price-Compliance-Automation-System/README.md

 ### Minimum Advertised Price (MAP)

-The minimum price that resellers are allowed to advertise for a product.
+The minimum price at which resellers are allowed to advertise a product.

 ### Lowest Possible Price (LPP)